PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/Implementation.md

       case "regex" =>
         selectors.flatMap(scraper.find)
       case _ =>
-        throw Error(s"Not yet implemented rule by $selectBy")
+        throw Error(s"Not yet implemented policy by $selectBy")
 ```

 Moreover, following this approach, an extension method to concatenate policies has been added.